 There are several options you can use with trails.
 Some affect all trails, other options can be applied to a particular trail.
-You can change the way trails are updated, display or hide trails, make them flash on the screen or not flash, create a new trail, delete a trail, etc.
+You can change the way trails are updated, display or hide trails, create a new trail, delete a trail, etc.